-A quick & easy recipe for Homemade Strawberry Sauce!
-This is a great way to use up fresh summer strawberries.
+This quick and easy recipe for Homemade Strawberry Sauce is a must-have!
+This is a great way to use up fresh summer strawberries or to keep the ones you have in the fridge from going bad.
 I include plenty of tips for making your sauce thinner or thicker and glossier, too!

-- Combine strawberries, sugar, cornstarch, salt, and lemon juice in a saucepan.
+- Add Ingredients: Combine strawberries, sugar, cornstarch, salt, and lemon juice in a saucepan.

-- Bring to a boil and cook at a boil for one minute.
+- Boil: Bring to a boil and then cook at a boil for one minute.

-- Serve!
+- Enjoy: Then serve!
 Strawberry sauce is always best served warm (at least in my opinion!)

 Tips for Making Strawberry Sauce

-- The cornstarch is optional.
+- Add Cornstarch: You can add 1 tablespoon of cornstarch to make a thicker sauce.
+Just add it in at the same time as the other ingredients and cook as directed.
+The cornstarch is optional.
 I love it because it speeds up the process of thickening the sauce and yields a lush, glossy sauce in a matter of minutes.
-If you leave out the cornstarch, you won’t get the same thick sauce and it will take a lot longer to thicken the everything properly (think closer to 20 minutes rather than 5).
+If you leave out the cornstarch, you won’t get the same thick sauce and it will take a lot longer to thicken properly (think closer to 20 minutes rather than 5).

-- Accidentally cook your sauce too long and make it too thick?
+- Thin Your Sauce: Accidentally cook your sauce too long and make it too thick?
 No fear, you’re not stuck with strawberry jam!
-Simply add a Tablespoon or two more water with the heat on low and cook until the water is nicely combined and the sauce is smooth.
+Simply add a tablespoon or two more water with the heat on low and cook until the water is nicely combined and the sauce is smooth.

 Homemade Strawberry Sauce

-- Combine strawberries, sugar, cornstarch, salt, and lemon juice in a medium-sized saucepan.
+- Combine strawberries, sugar, lemon juice, and vanilla in a medium-sized pot.